hbctraining/Training-modules/RShiny/lessons/01_syntax_and_structure.md

 library(shiny)
 ```

 > Note: It is very important when you go to host your apps on external platforms that the app is titled "**app.R**".
-We will be using this R Script to write all of our apps in during this
+Typically `app.R` will contain code for a single shiny app, however for this workshop we will paste in multiple apps to demonstrate RShiny capabilities.

 ## Your first app